ChemeketaCS/csweb/content/courses/cs260/202020/week10.md

 {{< youtube videoid="_qDooACxY64" >}}

-* Try out the Topological sort simulator.
+* Try out the [Topological sort simulator](http://computerscience.chemeketa.edu/UCSFDataStructures/TopoSortDFS.html).
 Note that it marks each vertex with a timestamp on enter and exit.
 (And that time gets updated every time we enter or leave a node).
 The part we really care about is the exit time for each node.

+* Do the SortRelatedAlgorithms WS

 ## Day 3